 I’ve been making a lot of seasonal dishes lately and this one totally tops the list.
 It is sweet and creamy and loaded with protein from the chicken.
 This recipe is great for fall and winter, when apples and apple cider are in abundance.
 I prefer using sweet apples, such as gala or Fugi and purchasing apple cider from the grocery store.
 A multi-three step recipe, it’s fairly easy to follow.
 I encourage you to read through the recipe prior to making the dish.
 Even though the recipe is multiple steps, you don’t have to dirty too many dishes.

-2 cups of apple cider
+- 2 cups apple cider

-1 cup milk
+- 1 cup milk

-2 tablespoons cornstarch
+- 2 Tablespoons cornstarch

-2 tablespoons Dijon mustard
+- 2 Tablespoons Dijon mustard

-½ tsp ground black pepper
+- ½ teaspoon ground black pepper

-¼ tsp ground red pepper
+- ¼ teaspoon ground red pepper

-2 tablespoons butter
+- 2 Tablespoons butter

 - 2 large peeled apples, cored and cut into ¼ inch thick rings

-1/4 cup unbleached flour
+- 1/4 cup unbleached flour

-½ teaspoon black pepper
+- ½ teaspoon black pepper

-2-4 boneless chicken breasts
+- 2-4 boneless chicken breasts